Marietta Slip and Fall Accident Lawyer

 A Marietta slip and fall accident lawyer will help you determine whether you have the right to seek financial compensation for your losses.
 And when you need one, turn to ours at The CEO Lawyer Personal Injury Law Firm.

 When your fall was the result of someone’s negligence, you have the right to a full financial recovery for your injuries.
-Attorney Ali Awad is our top lawyer, and he is here for you.
+Attorney Ali Awad is our lead lawyer and is here for you.

 Attorney Awad provides advice and tips on social media platforms to answer most of the questions people have about their personal injury cases.